klutchell/mediaserver/README.md

 - windows or linux x86/x64 os (not ARM)
 - personal top-level domain with configurable sub-domains (eg. plex.mydomain.com)

-## ACME & DNS

-The following subdomains should point to the public IP of your server:
+The following subdomains should point to the public IP of your server.

 - `plex.mydomain.com`
 - `nzbget.mydomain.com`